thingsdb/ThingsDocs/v0/content/watching/on-stop.md

 weight: 201
 ---

-A stop event will be pushed as soon as a [thing](../../data-types/thing) has stopped with watching.
+A stop event will be pushed as soon as a [thing](../../data-types/thing) is no longer being watched.

 {{% notice warning %}}
 This event is not pushed when a connection to a node is lost but only when watching is stopped by the user.